angband/angband/docs/birth.rst

 Dunadan
   Dunedain are a race of hardy men from the West.
 This elder race surpasses human abilities in every field, especially constitution.
-However, being men of the world, very little is new to them, and levels are very hard to gain... their hardiness ensures that their constitution cannot be reduced.
+Their hardiness ensures that their constitution cannot be reduced.
 They have no infravision.

 .. _High-Elf: